MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/index.md

 # Data access in Windows apps

 You can store data on the user's device by using a SQLite database.
-You can also connect your app directly to a SQL Server, Cosmos DB, or MySQL database without having to use an external service layer.
+You can also connect your app directly to a SQL Server, Cosmos DB, MySQL, or MongoDB database without having to use an external service layer.

 | Topic | Description|
 |-------|------------|